Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ![Operational Flow Chart](https://github.com/user-attachments/assets/1dbedbe4-67ea-484a-a8bd-07bfb2d6a8da)

-# Atomic Subsytem Specifications
+# Atomic Subsystem Specifications

 The PCB will be imperative for most if not all of our subsystems, therefore the PCB shall follow the specifications listed below.

 1. The PCB shall have the connectors for the USB, power, fan interface, and controller interface near the edges to ensure easy access.
-2. The PCB shall clearly label designators for easy assembly and debugging (e.g, R1, C2, etc.).
+2. The PCB shall clearly label designators for easy assembly and debugging (e.g., R1, C2, etc.).
-3. The PCB shall incorporate thermal management techniques where applicable to reduce overheating and increase longivity of the board.
+3. The PCB shall incorporate thermal management techniques where applicable to reduce overheating and increase longevity of the board.
 4. The PCB shall incorporate testing points to allow for easy probing during debugging.

-The PCB is responsible for linking together the various components and allows them to recieve the power and signals necessary.
+The PCB is responsible for linking together the various components and allows them to receive the power and signals necessary.
 To adhere with the IPC-2221 standard, once the PCB is designed, the board will be produced by a company that creates boards in accordance with all the regulations covered in the standard.
 To adhere to IPC-J-STD-001 group members must be informed on the acceptable practices and materials used for soldering.
 All members of the team have completed the HSI soldering safety certification.
 The team must also ensure that suppliers of components and materials meet these requirements.
 Finally, preventing contamination of materials, tools, and surfaces is also required to meet this standard.
 The components will need to be properly soldered to the board to attach them physically and to ensure a good electrical connection.

 ## Microcontroller

 1. The microcontroller shall be able to take in and output both PWM and tachometer signals.
-2. The microcotroller shall be able to communicate to the display to update what is being displayed.
+2. The microcontroller shall be able to communicate to the display to update what is being displayed.
 3. The microcontroller shall be able to review user inputs through the form of push buttons to change selected parameters and/or change what is being displayed when necessary.
 4. The microcontroller shall be able to clean and replicate the signals used in the software pass-through mode.
 (Hardware Specifications and not Software Specifications.)

 The microcontroller is responsible for handling the various GPIO applications as well as the background signal processing and control systems.
 The microcontroller will be able to take in TACH and PWM signals as well as output such signals.
 The microcontroller encompasses both the hardware and software to complete the desired simulation modes as well as leaves room for future improvement.

-Below describes the interfaces betwen the microcontroller subsystem and the other subsystems:
+Below describes the interfaces between the microcontroller subsystem and the other subsystems:
 1. Display
    - The microcontroller will send graphical information for display on the systems LCD via serial communication.
 3. Power